Fast convergence of a Federated Expectation-Maximization Algorithm: Related Work

 \section{Related Work}

-\textbf{Data Heterogeneity:} As we have already mentioned, non-i.i.d.\ data can limit the convergence rates of classical FL algorithms \citep{li2019convergence, khaled2020tighter, koloskova2020unified, woodworth2020minibatch}.
+\textbf{Data Heterogeneity:} As mentioned earlier, non-i.i.d.\ data can limit the convergence rates of classical FL algorithms \citep{li2019convergence, khaled2020tighter, koloskova2020unified, woodworth2020minibatch}.
 A growing body of work focuses on designing optimization methods to accelerate convergence under non-i.i.d.\ data.
 Recent advancements include alternative aggregation methods \citep{ye2023feddisco} and regularization techniques \citep{kim2022multi, t2020personalized, shoham2019overcoming, yao2020continual, li2021fedbn, xu2022fedcorr}.
-For instance, \cite{tenison2022gradient} introduces an alternative aggregation method by applying masks to gradients during averaging.
-SCAFFOLD \citep{karimireddy2020scaffold} employs variance reduction techniques to mitigate client drift caused by data heterogeneity.
+For instance, \cite{tenison2022gradient} uses masking on gradients during the averaging step to improve the rate of convergence.
+SCAFFOLD \citep{karimireddy2020scaffold} employs variance reduction techniques to mitigate drift caused by data heterogeneity.
 FedProx \citep{li2020federated} incorporates a proximal term to constrain local updates closer to the global model, while FedBN \citep{li2021fedbn} adds a batch normalization layer to local models to address data heterogeneity.